Gas heaters shouldn’t be used in small-enclosed areas, especially bedrooms because of potential carbon monoxide poisoning

 Over and above installing a screen – Here are some useful Safety Tips for Gas Heaters

-- Always turn your heater and gas valve off before going to bed or leaving your property.
+- Always turn your heater and gas valve off when not in use.

 - Be sure to have emergency numbers at hand